The Gift

 She pushed open the front door of the hotel and strolled through the lobby.
 Blanche Dubois and Minnie Pearl would be right at home here.

-Avoidance of spirits who'd died violently had given Beth three peaceful, sober years.
+Avoidance of spirits who'd diedviolently had given Beth three peaceful, sober years.
 Like an unused muscle, her gift–her curse--was wasting away.
-That was the plan anyway, and so far it seemed to be working.
+That was the plan, anyway, and so far it seemed to be working.
 She couldn't be happier.
-Her cousin Sam insisted that someday she would regret allowing her empathic gift to wilt away.
+Her cousin Sam insisted that someday she would regret the loss of her empathic gift.

 That'll be the day.